 My shipmate theflamey has touched on the origins of our discovering Sea of Thieves and the lengths we’ve collectively gone to in order to be able to play together so I won’t get into that too much.
 I will say that it’s been really cool getting online and sailing with my best friends as we’ve not played online for a good while and it’s a good way of keeping in touch with them when it’s not possible to see each other, one of the disadvantages of growing up is that there’s less time for gaming sessions in person.

 Anyway back to the game.
 My first jaunt was on my own as I wanted to try to get a little bit of a feel for the game before playing it in a group, it did not go as smoothly as I would have hoped.
-The initial fannying around on the island collecting supplies was simple enough, stocking up on bananas, wooden planks and cannon balls was easy to figure out.
+The initial fannying around on the island collecting supplies was simple enough, stock up on bananas, wooden planks and cannon balls were easy to figure out.
 It took me a little bit of effort to figure out how to equip my weapons, probably longer than I should, but once that was sorted I was ready to set to sail.
 This is when things started to go sideways, between juggling the anchor, the sails and the steering I managed to twat my ship into an island and proceeded to balls up the repairs so it sank.
-At this point I logged off as the others had successfully installed the game so it was time to sail together, the bad news being that the servers were overloaded so that put an end to any adventuring for that day.
+At this point I logged off as the others had successfully installed the game so it was time to sail together, the bad news is that the servers were overloaded so that put an end to any adventuring for that day.